lousydropout/message-app/README.md

    - Go to Firebase Console → Realtime Database → Create Database
    - Choose "Start in test mode" for development
    - This is required for Firestore real-time listeners to work properly

+## ⚠️ Known Issues

+### Development Mode Limitations

+- **Firestore Rules**: Currently set to ultra-permissive mode for development
+- **Google OAuth**: Not implemented (email/password auth only)

+### Platform-Specific Issues

+- **Android Text Rendering**: Fixed with FlashList migration and Android-specific properties
+- **iOS Simulator**: Some animations may not work properly in simulator
+- **Web Platform**: Limited testing on web platform

+### Performance Considerations

+- **Memory Usage**: Monitored with 100-message limit per conversation
+- **Network Dependency**: Requires internet connection for initial sync
+- **Battery Usage**: Background processing optimized for mobile devices

+## 🤝 Contributing

+### Development Setup

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Follow the existing code style and patterns
+4. Add tests for new functionality
+5. Update documentation as needed
+6. Submit a pull request

+### Code Style

+- Use TypeScript for all new code
+- Follow existing naming conventions
+- Add JSDoc comments for public functions
+- Use the existing logging system (`logger.info()`, `logger.error()`)
+- Test on both iOS and Android devices

+### Reporting Issues

+- Use the Diagnostics tab to gather logs
+- Include device information and steps to reproduce
+- Check existing issues before creating new ones
+- Provide console logs and SQLite database state when possible

+## 🔒 Security Notice

+**⚠️ Development Mode**: This project uses ultra-permissive Firestore rules for development purposes only.

+**Production Deployment Requirements**:

+- Update Firestore rules to production mode (see `docs/SECURITY.md`)
+- Never expose API keys in production builds
+- Implement proper user authentication and authorization
+- Configure Firebase App Check for additional security
+- Review and minimize database permissions

+For production security guidelines, see `docs/SECURITY.md` and `firestore.rules.production`.